dmitsot/Tsunami-Travel-Time/README.md

 This Jupyter notebook provides a practical framework for computing tsunami travel-time isolines and estimating the arrival time of a tsunami at a given location.
 By leveraging the capabilities of the scikit-fmm module, it efficiently solves the underlying eikonal equation that governs wavefront propagation.

-The arrival time or travel time is the time taken for the leading edge (or wavefront) of the tsunami to travel from the origin—such as an undersea earthquake—to a given point of interest.
+The arrival time or travel time is the time taken for the leading edge (or wavefront) of the tsunami to travel from the origin, such as an undersea earthquake, to a given point of interest.
 This is what the notebook computes when solving the underlying propagation problem.

 It is important to distinguish this from other possible interpretations: